Module vipy.gui.using_matplotlib

 def frame(fr, im=None, color='b.', markersize=10, figure=None, caption=None)

-Show a scatterplot of fr=[[x1,y1],[x2,y2]…] 2D points
+Show a scatterplot of fr=[[x1,y1],[x2,y2]…] 2D points, all the same color

 Expand source code Browse git